The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes: Acknowledgements

 \section{Acknowledgements}

-The authors thank Gabriel Currier, Greg Martin, Zinovy Reichstein, J\'ozsef Solymosi, Zixiang Xu, and Joshua Zahl for helpful discussions.
+The authors thank Gabriel Currier, Greg Martin, Sergey Goryainov, Zinovy Reichstein, and J\'ozsef Solymosi for helpful discussions.
+The authors thank the anonymous referees for their valuable comments and suggestions.
 During the preparation of this manuscript, the first author was supported by a postdoctoral research fellowship from the University of British Columbia and the NSERC PDF award.
-The research of the second author was supported in part by a Four Year Doctoral Fellowship from the University of British Columbia.